Industrial grade hydroxypropyl methylcellulose for mortar is distinguished by its viscosity, generally the following are commonly used

 The quick-soluble product is rapidly dispersed in cold water and disappears into the water.
 At this point the liquid has no viscosity because HPMC is only dispersed in the water, not really dissolved.
 After about 2 minutes, the viscosity of the liquid slowly increases, forming a transparent viscous gel.

-The hot-soluble product, when encountered with cold water, holds a group, can be in hot water, quickly dispersed and disappears in hot water.
-When the temperature drops to a certain temperature, the viscosity slowly appears until it forms a transparent viscous gel.
+The hot-soluble product, when encountered with cold water, holds a group.
+Who can be in hot water, quickly dispersed and disappears in hot water.
+When the temperature drops to a certain temperature.
+The viscosity slowly appears until it forms a transparent viscous gel.

 3.What are the methods of dissolving hydroxypropyl methylcellulose (HPMC)?